atobeclaq/Kafka-and-pyspark-template/README.md

 This script will read and process the messages using Spark Streaming.

 Customize the processing logic inside the spark/consumer.py script according to your requirements.

+## Customization

+1. To customize the transformation logic in the PySpark job, modify the transform_data function in sample_spark_job.py.

+2. To change the input data format or source, update the input.csv file or modify the producer module.

 ## Helper